 Shooting such things close up is a way to breathe new life into the simplest characteristics of a pet.
 The benefit of close-up work is that pet owners find such factors of their pet’s physical appearance incredibly endearing.

 3 Equipment-Based Perspectives

 All lenses have different focal lengths and f/stops.
 The focal length is the distance between the lens and its focus.
 It affects the perspective (for example, a focal length for a 16mm lens will show a much wider frame than a 200mm lens).

-Shallow and Deep Depths of Field
+3. Shallow and Deep Depths of Fields

 As much validity as there is in the shallow depth of field, deep depth of field is equally appreciated and admired.
 Deep depth of field allows the subject to become a part of an impressive landscape or location.